marketredesign/mrd-auth0-laravel/README.md

 ### Dataset repository
 Use `Datasets` facade.
 Can be used to retrieve authorized datasets for the current user making the API request.
-When testing a function that uses the DatasetRepository (or Datasets face), execute `Datasets::fake()` to use a mocked version of the DatasetRepository that does not make any API calls to the underlying user tool API.
+When testing a function that uses the DatasetRepository (or Datasets facade), execute `Datasets::fake()` to use a mocked version of the DatasetRepository that does not make any API calls to the underlying user tool API.
 The fake repository can be influenced using the `Datasets::fake...()` methods.